 5. Pods and clouds

 For most parents, this text may not make any sense.
 It is a secret code to imply Vaping.
 Most teens find vaping to be a ‘cool stuff.’
 The phrase comes from the cloud of smoke exhaled after taking a puff.
-The pod that contains the vaping liquid.
+The pod contains the vaping liquid.

-Once you understand these secret codes used by the teens, it becomes easier to keep your kids safe from such dangerous practices.
+Once you understand these secret codes used by teens, it becomes easier to keep your kids safe from such dangerous practices.

 6. 9 AND CD9

 This code is used to alert the recipient of the message that parents are around.
 Teens use this code to limit their topic of discussion in case their parents decide to check out what they are talking about over the phone.
-If you are not familiar with this code, you might not realize the kind of topics your kid discuss over the phone.
+If you are not familiar with this code, you might not realize the kind of topics your kid discusses over the phone.

 The initials stand for ‘Let’s Meet in Real Life.’
 As a parent, it is crucial you know the people hanging out with your kids.
 It will protect your child from meeting strangers who might have bad intentions.
 We have heard some cases where kids meet strangers and end up being assaulted or worse.
 If nothing else, this helps you know who to reach out to or where your kid is hanging out in case there is a problem.

 Most parents will assume that the use of a syringe in texting might be referring to a drug.
 OK, sometimes it might be related to drugs.
 In the teens texting context, the use of syringe means getting a tattoo.